- Search The Registry

 *Michael Espy was born on this date in 1953.
 He is a Black lawyer and politician.

 Alphonso Michael Espy was born in Yazoo City, Mississippi.
-He is the grandson of Thomas J. Huddleston Sr., founder of the Afro-American Sons and Daughters, a fraternal society that operated the Afro-American Hospital, a leading provider of health care for Blacks in the state from the 1920s to the 1970s.
+He is the grandson of Thomas J. Huddleston Sr., founder of the Afro-American Sons and Daughters.
+This fraternal society operated the Afro-American Hospital, a leading healthcare provider for Blacks in the state from the 1920s to the 1970s.